How to create an Ideal Candidate Profile

 Getting the ICP right with ThriveMap

 As the first stage in ThriveMap’s process, our structured approach to developing the ICP forms provides a strong foundation for a successful and sustainable recruitment process.
-Our pre-hire assessment questions are then tailored to understand the skills that are needed to easily and quickly identify the best fit candidates inline with the ICP.
+Our pre-hire assessment questions are then tailored to understand the skills needed to easily and quickly identify the best-fit candidates in accordance with the ICP.

 Next Steps: